 The first thing to do is simplify your dog’s diet.
 For at least two weeks, eliminate treats, table scraps, and anything unusual your dog might be eating.
 If the farting improves, you have narrowed down your list of culprits.

 If simplification doesn’t do the trick, look at the dog food you are offering.
 Remember, though, that all dogs are different.
-Dr. Betsy Brevitz, DVM and author of the Complete Healthy Dog Handbook cautions, “Dogs are highly individual, so things that bother one dog won’t bother another one.”
+“Dogs are highly individual, so things that bother one dog won’t bother another one,” says Betsy Brevitz, DVM, veterinarian and author of the Complete Healthy Dog Handbook.

 How Exercise Can Reduce Dog Gas

 Lack of exercise can also lead to dog farting.
-Dr. Brevitz says, “Exercise helps dog gas work its way out more gradually instead of building up."
+"Exercise helps dog gas work its way out more gradually instead of building up,” Dr. Brevitz says.

-If your dog is still producing large amounts of gas after a diet change, bump up their exercise routine.
-Go for longer walks, play more intense games of fetch, or find a place where your furry friend can run off-leash for a while.
+If your dog is still producing large amounts of gas after a diet change, bump up their exercise routine: Go for longer walks, play more games of fetch, or find a place where your furry friend can run off-leash for a while.

-Certain supplements and herbs can also help with your pup’s digestion and curb dog farting.
-Talk to your veterinarian to see if the following remedies would work for your farting furball.
+Certain supplements and herbs may help with your pup’s digestion and help curb dog farting.
+Talk to your veterinarian, who can recommend the best supplement for your farting furball.

 Probiotics